pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 You can find more information [about Sauce Connect here](https://wiki.saucelabs.com/display/DOCS/Setting+Up+Sauce+Connect).

-By the way, here's another repo where you can find more complete examples:
+By the way, here's another repository where you can find more complete examples:

 https://github.com/saucelabs-sample-test-frameworks